Suguna Foods: 1990s

 From 1990 to 1997, the company grew gradually.
 In 1997, the company got its first sizable turnover of 7 crores.
 Expanded their business all over Tamil Nadu and started professionalizing the company.
 At the end of 90's, they got turnover of 100 crores.

 2000

 In 2000, the founders moved into the neighboring states of Karnataka and Andhra Pradesh.
 They found an ally in several state governments due to their objective to Energize Rural India.
 They overcame the opposition of the middlemen with the help of farmers and the respective state governments.

 2000 – present

-Over a period of 35 years, Suguna has gone from strength to strength and has become an Rs.10500 crore company that makes it India's No.1 broiler producer in India.
-Along the way, Suguna's pioneering efforts in contract farming helped create thousands of rural entrepreneurs who share the growth successfully.
-"Poultry Integration" introduced and pioneered by Suguna in the country has energized the livelihoods of farmers in rural India.

 Suguna ranks among the top ten poultry companies worldwide.
 With operations in 16 states across India, it offers a range of poultry products and services.
-The fully integrated operations cover broiler and layer farming, hatcheries, feed mills, processing plants, vaccines and exports.
+The fully integrated operations cover broiler and layer farming, hatcheries, feed mills, processing plants, vaccines, and exports.
 Suguna markets live broiler chicken, value-added eggs, and frozen chicken.

-With the intent to provide consumers with fresh, clean, and hygienic packed chicken, Suguna has set up a chain of modern retail outlets.
+Suguna has set up a chain of retail outlets.

-Today, the company's brand Suguna Chicken is a household name in India.
-With its Suguna Daily Fressh outlets, Suguna Home Bites, Suguna Anytime processed chicken, and four varieties of specialty Suguna value-added eggs, Suguna is the undisputed leader in poultry products.
-Suguna Home Bites being the latest in its product range is a new category of home meal replacements.

 In 2020, Suguna Foods has funded a $15 million contract with the Asian Development Bank (ADB) to maintain poultry agricultural production.